markmx/DoctrineDataFixtureModule/README.md

+Note.
+This is a fork in order to provide the service manager to data fixtures classes.

 # DoctrineDataFixture Module for Zend Framework 2

 The DoctrineDataFixtureModule module intends to integrate Doctrine 2 data-fixture with Zend Framework 2 quickly